-- 4. Investigate the benefits of establishing a private conservancy fund for the purpose of purchasing privately held lands for preservation purposes and seeking perpetual conservation easements to preserve open space. - 5.
-As part of the rezoning and special use permits process prioritize the donation of developable and sensitive land to satisfy identified recreation or resource protection needs. - 6.
-Prioritize the acquisition of existing publicly owned properties and privately owned properties adjacent to public land that contain sensitive resources.
-In particular, 5901 Davis Ford Road (Prince William County Service Authority property) should be acquired for park land. - 7.
-Other priorities for park land or access acquisition include the transfer of publicly owned land at Dove's Landing from the Board of Supervisors to the Park Authority for passive recreation uses. - 8.
-Seek opportunities to gain access to water resources for recreation uses to include pursuing discussions with the City of Manassas to provide access to Lake Manassas.

-GOAL 3: ENSURE ADEQUATE QUALITY AND QUANTITY OF ACTIVE AND PASSIVE RECREATION FACILITIES.

-REC POLICY 1: Ensure the consistency and coordination of interagency planning techniques to provide for an appropriate quantity, variety, and quality of open space, park sites and facilities.

-- 1. Population data and projections by Metropolitan Washington Council of Governments (MWCOG) and others shall be used to determine current and future needs for the county and by magisterial district or other appropriate subdivision.
-Provide current and updated demographic data relevant to parks and facilities to the Park Authority on a regular and ongoing basis. - 2.
-Coordinate, where feasible, park and facility planning with the recommendations of the Virginia Outdoor Plan, to optimize the informational gains and other benefits associated with coordinated intergovernmental planning.
+5. As part of the rezoning and special use permits process prioritize the donation of developable and sensitive land to satisfy identified recreation or resource protection needs.
+6. Prioritize the acquisition of existing publicly owned properties and privately owned properties adjacent to public land that contain sensitive resources.
+In particular, 5901 Davis Ford Road (Prince William County Service Authority property) should be acquired for park land.
+7. Other priorities for park land or access acquisition include the transfer of publicly owned land at Dove's Landing from the Board of Supervisors to the Park Authority for passive recreation uses.
+8. Seek opportunities to gain access to water resources for recreation uses to include pursuing discussions with the City of Manassas to provide access to Lake Manassas.
+AL 2: PROVIDE ENSURE ADEQUATE QUALITY AND QUANTITY OF ACTIVE AND SIVE RECREATION FACILITIES THAT MEET THE NEEDS OF COUNTY RESIDENTS.
+POLICY 1 : Ensure the consistency and coordination of interagency planning techniques to provide a appropriate quantity, variety, and quality of open space, park lands and recreational sites and ties.
+Clarification.
+Actio on Strategies: 1.
+Population data and projections by Metropolitan Washington Council of Governments (MWCOG) and others shall be used to determine current and future needs for the county and by magisterial district or other appropriate subdivision.
+Provide current and updated demographic data relevant to parks and facilities to the Park Authority on a regular and ongoing basis.
+Unnecessary.
+Population projections are addressed elsewhere in the comprehensive plan.